 Both the AP and IB programs offer challenging courses to high school students that you can earn college credit while doing.
 However, their philosophies and goals are quite different.

-The AP program was developed in the US to help high school students prepare for college by taking advanced courses, with no set program of courses.
+The AP program was developed in the United States to help high school students prepare for college by taking advanced courses, with no set program of courses.
 Students could take just one or even a dozen AP classes, depending on their school, schedule, and goals.

 In contrast, IB was developed in Switzerland to be an internationally recognized diploma.
-To earn the diploma, you have to take a certain amount of courses in a range of subjects.
-It is possible to just take a few IBs without earning the diploma, but IB was developed to be a set program of courses.
+To earn the diploma, you have to take a certain number of courses in a range of subjects.
+It is possible to take just a few IBs without earning the diploma, but IB was developed to be a set program of courses.

 #1: AP Is Much More Popular Than IB

 The IB program is far less common than AP.
 More than 2.8 million students took AP exams in 2019, but only about 166,000 took IBs.
 Furthermore, AP reported in 2014 that over 30% of US public high students took at least one AP exam.